immunogenomics/harmjan/ProxyFinder/README.md

 # Pairwise mode
 Calculate LD between pairs of SNPs.
 Example:
 ``java -Xmx4g -jar ./ProxyFinder.jar --pairwise -i ./snps.txt -o ./proxies.txt.gz --tabix 1kg.phase3.v5a.chrCHR.vcf.gz``
 Wow.
 That was familiar!
 No need to specify windows, thresholds or anything like that.
-You specify what you want to calculate.
-If both SNPs are present in the reference, you'll get a value.
+You specify what you want to calculate in the ```-i ./snps.txt``` file.
+If both SNPs are present in the reference, ProxyFinder will give you a value.

 When using an unsorted VCF file, use: ``--vcf path.to.vcf.gz`` in stead of ``--tabix 1kg.phase3.v5a.chrCHR.vcf.gz``